Skip to main content

 Rules:

-• This method is the canonical and only billing point for paid stream decryption.
+• This method is the canonical and only billing point for paid streams.

 register_account_key(account, scheme, public_key) -> AccountKeyRegistration